dat-iro/Javascript-Exercises/README.md

 # Local Storage

-In the `exercise.js` file, we find a `user` object.
-Write a function that saves the user object in `localStorage` with its 'user' key.
+Starting with the previous exercise, write a method that recovers the data saved in `localStorage` and print them in the console

 Tips: